 Keep the jars and lids in the simmering water until you are ready to fill them with your food.
 The jars should be hot when putting the food inside.

 Once your jars are sterilized and ready, the next step is to create your recipe and fill your jars.
 You must follow the recipe exactly.
 Making any changes may make the recipe no longer safe.

 Fill the hot jars with your preserves to within 1/2 inch of the top of the jars.
-Some recipes will require hot food, and some, known as “cold pack,” some will not.
+Some recipes will require hot food, and some, known as “cold pack,” will not.
 (The recipe will let you know.)

 Next, gently place a rubber spatula in the jar and run it along the sides of the jar to release any trapped air bubbles.

 Wipe the jar rim well with a clean dishcloth to create a proper seal.

 Place the lids and rims on the jars.
 Try not to overtighten; turn the lids until you feel resistance.
 This is known as fingertip tight, meaning that you could open the jar with just the strength of your fingertips.